Mundaun (video game): Reception

-Mundaun received "mixed or average" critical reviews on Metacritic, while the PlayStation 4 version received "generally favorable" reviews.
+Mundaun received "mixed or average" critical reviews on review aggregator website Metacritic, while the PlayStation 4 version received "generally favorable" reviews.
+OpenCritic determined that 59% of critics recommend the game.

 In a positive review for Polygon, Cass Marshall praised the game's horror atmosphere, and how the hand-drawn art style helped create discomfort.
 However they also noted that the game could often be too visually dark, saying "even though I cranked my screen’s brightness to maximum, I still spent a few minutes spinning around in a dark room trying to find my way".

 GameSpot's Andrew King enjoyed the game's means of travel, mentioning that "traversing the mountain in all these different ways--on foot, by sled, by truck--has the effect of making the mountain feel like a real place; a peak that must be considered to be conquered".
-He criticized one of Mundaun's early puzzles as being confusing to solve without trial and error.
+He criticized one of Mundauns early puzzles as being confusing to solve without trial and error.
+While enjoying the atmosphere of the game, Nintendo Life felt the game did not translate to the Switch well visually, criticizing graphical issues such as pop-in and low visual clarity of locations and items.
+CGMagazine's Jordan Biordi criticized frequent bugs interrupting the atmosphere of the game.

 Marcus Stewart, writing for Game Informer appreciated the game's world, remarking that he enjoyed "uncovering lore-building notes and clues".
 Stewart was more mixed on the game's story decisions, commenting that "They don't hurt the narrative, but the choices are boilerplate and feel tacked on."
+The Washington Post liked Mundaun's use of non-Euclidean geometry to confuse the player, appreciating its use of properties unique to video games as a medium for creating a feeling of disorientation.
+Nintendo World Report disliked how the player had to complete all the objectives in an area before moving on, feeling as if exploration was actively discouraged, even if it kept them on track.